shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 From _Figure 5_, we see that the average Dice Coefficient was 80.8%.
 Overall, 67.8% of the test set yielded a DSC of 0.8+.

 #### DSC Distribution
-The histogram below shows the distribution of DSC values on the evaluation of the Test Set.
+The histogram below shows the distribution of the Test Set's DSC values during evaluation.

 <p align="center">